Nepali Mustard Greens Recipe – Introduction

 - salt to taste

-- 1/2 teaspoon crushed dry red chili flakes
+- a half teaspoon crushed dry red chili flakes

 How to Cook Mustard Greens